Contribution Guide

 The Revolt stack is quite small, fragmented and easy to run which comes at the cost of a pretty demanding development environment.
 Below are a few recommendations if you want to get started:

-to run Visual Studio Code (includes rust-analyzer) 2GB
+• Between 2GB and 12GB to run Visual Studio Code with rust-analyzer

 Important!